MianSeri/almslite/README.md

-# Alms Lite
+## Alms Lite Overview

-Alms Lite is a full-stack donation platform that enables nonprofit organizations to launch fundraising campaigns and receive secure online donations through Stripe.
+Alms Lite is a fundraising platform designed to help nonprofit organizations launch campaigns and receive online donations securely.

-This project was built as a capstone for the Springboard Software Engineering program.
+The platform provides:

+- A public campaign discovery experience for donors
+- A secure dashboard for nonprofit organizations
+- Stripe-powered donation processing
+- Automated email receipts and password reset workflows

+The project demonstrates a full-stack architecture using modern web technologies including **Next.js, Express, MongoDB, Stripe, and Resend**.

 ## Key Highlights